About the project

-We designed a restoration for the north end addition of the Depuy Canal House in High Falls, NY.
-The house is part of the D&H Canal Society and it will soon be home to the D&H Canal Museum.
+We designed a restoration for the north-end addition of the Depuy Canal House in High Falls, NY.
+This is now the home of the D&H Canal Museum.

 By 1898, the canal closed and the Canal House was converted into a residence.
 In the 1960s, it was restored and renovated into a 4-star restaurant.
 The D&H Canal Society bought the Canal House in 2015 and started to restore it into what was there in the 1800s.